taif-kh/JobHub/README.md

 <img src="Frontend/public/project_photo.jpg" alt="JobHub">

-# jobHub: AI-Powered Job Board and Search Engine 🚀
+# About JobHub

-jobHub is an AI-powered platform designed to revolutionize the job search and recruitment process.
+JobHub is an AI-powered platform designed to revolutionize the job search and recruitment process.
 It leverages Machine Learning (Random Forest) to recommend job posts to seekers and rank candidate applications for HR managers.
-Built with **React.js, Node.js, Express.js, PostgreSQL (Prisma), Flask (Python), and Supabase**, jobHub streamlines hiring workflows and enhances user engagement.
+Built with **React.js, Node.js, Express.js, PostgreSQL (Prisma), Flask (Python), and Supabase**, JobHub streamlines hiring workflows and enhances user engagement.

 ---